 Below is a sampling of some common usage models that we have helped our customers deploy:

-Remix: The customer has access to an identified set of software for a term such as a year, but the customer can change the quantities or some percentage of the software periodically (e.g., 25% of the list price value can be changed quarterly) to phase out software that isn’t being used and replace it with software that is in high demand.
+The customer has access to an identified set of software for a term, such as a year, but the customer can change the quantities or some percentage of the software periodically (e.g., 25% of the list price value can be changed quarterly) to phase out software that isn’t being used and replace it with software that is in high demand.
 Extreme care must be given to revenue recognition affects when allowing customers to access software over the term of the license that were not available at the time the remix license arrangement is initially constructed.
 Maintenance is typically included.
-This is used often in the Electronic Design Automation (EDA) industry.
+This is often used in the Electronic Design Automation (EDA) industry.

-Token: There are many variants of tokens, but in general a token is a granular unit of measure, either in dollars (to represent cost), or activity (e.g. 1 transaction) that can be applied across multiple products in the product portfolio.
+There are many variants of tokens, but in general, a token is a granular unit of measure, either in dollars (to represent cost), or activity (e.g. 1 transaction) that can be applied across multiple products in the product portfolio.
 The customer will typically buy “X” number of tokens, which will then be counted and “consumed” as the software is used.
 Tokens are typically purchased in advance of usage and counted down until exhausted.
 For example, an hour of using Product A may consume 1 token, whereas using an hour of Product B may consume 2 tokens.
 Typically, maintenance is included.
 Tokens are used by various companies in the design and engineering markets, including Silvaco, Accelrys, Aspen Technology, and others.

-Workbench: A defined set of software is licensed as a unit based upon the role of the user of the software (e.g. basic accountant, expert accountant, etc).
+A defined set of software is licensed as a unit based upon the role of the user of the software (e.g. basic accountant, expert accountant, etc).
 There is a billing event if any of the software is used during the course of a period (e.g., a quarter).
 Since the software is sold based upon a user’s role, there shouldn’t be a huge amount of usage variance among different types of users, but some variance is tolerated and built into the license model and associated price structure.
 Maintenance is typically included with the license.
 Wind River has employed such an approach.

 Acresso Global Consulting Services has developed a tool that can help you determine if a usage-based model is appropriate for you.
 The results will help facilitate a discussion on which of the different flexible models may apply best for you.
 If you would like to have access to the tool, please let us know!

+Tell us about the models you are using!
 If you are an enterprise, what models are most attractive to you financially and for your business?